ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

     - `pg_stat_statements.track`\
       Controls which statements are counted by the `pg_stat_statements` module.

+    > [!NOTE]
+    > **Learn more about these parameters in the PostgreSQL official documentation**\
-    To know more about the parameters above and many others available in PostgreSQL, check the [official documentation about Server Configuration](https://www.postgresql.org/docs/current/runtime-config.html) and [the `pg_stat_statements` module](https://www.postgresql.org/docs/current/pgstatstatements.html).
+    > To know more about the parameters above and many others available in PostgreSQL, check the [official documentation about Server Configuration](https://www.postgresql.org/docs/current/runtime-config.html) and [the `pg_stat_statements` module](https://www.postgresql.org/docs/current/pgstatstatements.html).

 ### Properties file `dbnames.properties`